ycoroneos/ExTRA/README.md

 ### Time Invariance
 Computer wall clock time is not involved in the synchronization at all.

+## Non-distributed
+There is no central coordinator.
+All synchronizations are pairwise and state is replicated across all participants.

 ### Portability:
 ExTRA is 100% written in Go and the only non-standard package is golang-set